sourcegraph/about/blogposts/2020/find-and-replace.md

    ![Publishing a campaign](./find-replace/campaign-publish.gif)

-1. From the Sourcegraph GUI, you can monitor the progress of all pull requests in this campaign.
+1. From Sourcegraph, you have a single dashboard where you can monitor the progress of all pull requests in this campaign.

 In the example above, we used Comby, because that was the simplest thing to use, but campaigns support any find-replace tool that can be run as a local command or Docker container.
 Comby,